 There are many different platforms, but the main ones used for real estate investing are:

 We start PPC advertising in our clients’ markets through Google Ads, setting up Search Ads and adding them to complementary retargeting PPC campaigns.

 Remember Bing Ads?
 If you don’t, it’s okay because it is now Microsoft advertising.
-This platform allows pay-per-click on its Search Network (Bing.com) and Search Partners (including Yahoo.com), as well as Microsoft-owned properties like MSN.
+This platform allows pay-per-click on its Search Network (Bing.com) and Search Partners (including Yahoo.com and DuckDuckGo), as well as Microsoft-owned properties like MSN.